Available for download only.

 Because of this, controlling GRID II can sometimes feel like an abstract experience, though it is not random.
 The minimalistic controls require that you collaborate with the instrument, rather than use it as a tool to get a job done, opening up new sonic landscapes with each patch, each pattern, each preset.

 The sound sources of GRID II are best suited for minimal and electronic music, but the instrument also has a nasty, glitchy side for those who love noise.
 Fill the grid to start your sequence, feed the signal back on itself to transform the sound into something completely different.
 Complex patterns.
 Rhythmic synth beds.
 Abstract Percussion.
-The heart of GRID II is experimentation, so it will find a place in any genre... if you touch it the right way.
+The heart of GRID II is experimentation, so the sequencer software will find a place in any genre... if you touch it the right way.